 The National Park Service (NPS) is proposing to replant giant sequoia (Sequoiadendron giganteum) and other mixed conifer seedlings in up to six giant sequoia groves: Redwood Mountain, Suwanee, New Oriole Lake, Dillonwood1, Board Camp, and Homers Nose, and in an endangered fisher (Pekania pennanti) habitat corridor severely impacted by recent wildfires in Sequoia and Kings Canyon National Parks (parks).
-Regeneration is not anticipated to be sufficient to largely restore the pre-fire natural composition of forest cover in areas where planting is being considered, and the NPS anticipates that these forests will instead type-convert to high severity, frequent fire shrub communities without action.
+Regeneration is not anticipated to be sufficient to largely restore the pre-fire natural composition of forest cover in areas where planting is being considered, and the NPS anticipates that in portions of these forests where this is the case, these areas may instead type-convert to high severity, frequent fire shrub communities without action.